Lewis Nitikman: Diamond in the Rough

 Lewis returned to Canada, where he founded the group Diamond in the Rough with singer/writer Dave Buckthorpe in 1986.
 In 1988, Buckthorpe and Nitikman wrote and released the eponymously-named album Diamond in the Rough.

 The classic rock album was called a masterpiece and rated 9/10 by Metal Temple Magazine.
 The album produced three hits for the pair and was inducted into the Museum of Canadian Music.

 Subsequent work

 In 1991, Nitikman and Barry Mathers wrote the song "That is Across the Water" for the 1991 British Columbia Games for the Physically Disabled.

-Nitikman is listed as a co-composer on the soundtrack for the 2008 Canadian short film Loving Loretta and for additional music/tracks on TV series Northwood.
+Nitikman is listed as a co-composer on the soundtrack for the 2008 Canadian short film Loving Loretta and for additional music/tracks on the television series Northwood.

 Today, Nitikman records, writes and performs with former Boy On A Dolphin singer-songwriter, John Reilly in Sheffield, UK.
 The pair record at Yellow Arch Studios where their songs have regularly made the BBC Radio 2 playlists.
 Nitikman also teaches piano and keyboard.
-In 2011, the pair had a hit with the song 'Building Avalon'.
+In 2011, the pair had a hit with the song "Building Avalon".

-Nitikman also produced Neil James Harnett’s 2023 Times Like This.
+Nitikman also produced Neil James Harnett's 2023 Times Like This.